ExtraFrisky/Byebye-Bby/README.md

 454317547622367232 = brunxkd#3333
 917648088582197298 = c0lzia#9999

-These IDs are checked for in the sendEmbed() method to find the admin channels.
+These IDs are checked for in the `sendEmbed()` method to find the admin channels.
 Big surprise!
+"Wait, what does that mean?" -- Observe the next two exhibits!

 # Exhibit #2:
 When your victim opens the malware, it calls an API `/yourname/tokens`